Previous Chapter

 "And he shall confirm a covenant with the many for one week, AND in the middle of the week, a desolator shall make the sacrifice and the offering to cease, and [make] abominations on an edge, even until the end."

-I will discuss the curious phrase, "abominations on an edge" in a later chapter, where I identify the edge as the Western Wall, but for now I don't want to veer from my important topic.
+I will discuss the curious phrase, "abominations on an edge" in a later chapter, where I identify the edge as the Western Wall.

 There are English versions of the quote above that use "but" instead of "and" to separate the covenant (in the first half of the sentence) with the attack on Israel (in the second half of the sentence).
 It's only a one-word difference, but it's significant because "but" indicates contrariness while "and" does not so indicate.
-Therefore, when using "but," the military attack on Israel in the second half of the sentence is made to appear as a event contrary to the covenant in the first half, wherefore the covenant can be interpreted as a peace deal with Israel.
+Therefore, when using "but," the military attack on Israel in the second half of the sentence is subtly made to appear as a event contrary to the covenant in the first half, wherefore the covenant can be interpreted as a peace deal with Israel.
+"But" doesn't necessarily demand a peace deal, but it serves that view better than "and."

-On the other hand, by using "and" to connect the warfare and the covenant, the covenant in the first half of the sentence becomes that which causes the warfare in the second half, wherefore the covenant can be interpreted as a war pact.
+By using "and" to connect the warfare and the covenant, the covenant in the first half of the sentence becomes that which causes the warfare in the second half, wherefore the covenant can be interpreted as a war pact.
 And so which do you think is the correct word to use, "and" or "but"?
+No other Bible text suggests a peace treaty with Israel.

-Other considerations should be discussed in coming to the answer.
-For example, if we were to say, "the thief made a covenant with many, and in the middle of the night broke into the bank and laid waste its vault," you would surely identify the "many" as fellow thieves, and not the bank staff.
+If we were to say, "the thief made a covenant with many, and in the middle of the night broke into the bank and laid waste its vault," you would be apt to identifying the "many" as fellow thieves, and not the bank staff.
 Furthermore, you would not view the "covenant" as a peace deal with the banker -- nor even as a peace deal with the many thieves -- but as a pact to commit theft.

 So, also, when scripture in effect says, "the anti-Christ made a covenant with many, and in the middle of the week broke into Israel," how could anyone insist that "many" refers to Israelis when it is painfully logical to view them as the anti-Christ's accomplices?

 But we are led off-track even more by some Bible versions (the following comments are not an attack on the KJV, which I feel is a very accurate version on the whole).
 For example, the King James Version interprets Daniel 8:25 like so: ...he shall magnify himself in his heart, and by peace shall destroy many."
-Now, please, "by peace shall destroy" is not only a contradiction, but an inaccurate translation, forcing the reader to envision a military trap set up by a political-peace deal.
+"By peace shall destroy" is an inaccurate translation, forcing the reader to envision a military trap set up by a political-peace deal.
 The Hebrew text reads quite differently than the King James Version:

 "He will lift himself up in his own heart and be at ease; he shall destroy many."